apecloud/kubeblocks/docs/user_docs/backup-and-restore/logfile-backup.md

   ...
   backup:
     ...
-    # If the value is true, logfile backup is enabled automatically
+    # If the value is true, log backup is enabled automatically
     pitrEnabled: true
 ```